mileskent/low-level-vault/User Datagram Protocol.md

 ---
 a [[Network Protocol]] used to provide non-guaranteed, connectionless data transport for communicating devices

+Anything that relies on lowest possible latency despite loss relies on UDP.

 Exists in [[Open Systems Interconnection Model#Transport Layer]]

+It has a [[Checksum]].
+Besides that, no guarantees, unlike [[Transmission Control Protocol|TCP]]
 # Datagram
 Creates a "datagram" is the [[Protocol Data Unit|PDU]] created by UDP, and includes a UDP [[Header]]